Filler

 Shira Wearing Cleopatra-Style Headdress

 • Headdress.
 Beware of headbands that pass over the top of the head like the one shown in this photo to the right.
 Depending on the position of the headband, it can interfere with placing the sword into optimal position for balancing.
-Even if it doesn't get in your way, it may lead the audience to believe it is a "trick" to help you balance the sword, and they will be less impressed with the skill you are truly using.
+Swords can slip on sequins.
+Even if the headdress doesn't get in your way, it may lead the audience to believe it is a "trick" to help you balance the sword, and they will be less impressed with the skill you are truly using.

 • Headdress.
-If you wear a headdress, make sure it is firmly anchored in place – if your headdress slips while balancing your sword, your sword will, of course, slip with it!
+If you wear a headdress, make sure it is firmly anchored in place – if your headdress slips while the sword is resting on it, your sword will, of course, slip with it!

 • Pants With Floor Work.
 If planning to incorporate any kind of floor work into your sword act, be sure to wear pants either by themselves or under your skirt.
 The photo on the right shows a costume with a pair of red pants slitted in the center front worn under the red skirt.
 The skirt fell away when the right leg was raised, but the pants stayed in place to ensure that the audience didn't get a view of more than they wanted to see.
 More modest dancers can omit the slit from the pants entirely.